 - Know that the craving won’t kill you

 - Know that if you resist this craving the next one will be just a tiny bit weaker

 - Have faith

 - Hang in there

 Do one or many of these things, or your own things, and slowly over time, the more cravings that you resist the weaker and less frequent they will get until eventually they will disappear altogether.
 Gone.

 Trust me on this.
-I used to experience such strong cravings all the time but now I'm over five and a half years sober and never get them at all.
+I used to experience such strong cravings all the time but now I’m twelve years sober and never get them at all.
 NEVER!